aldryn/aldryn-boilerplate-bootstrap3/docs/structure/general.rst

 .. note::

-    Let's cover the core structure of this boilerplate consisting of the main folders:
+    Let's cover the core structure of this Boilerplate consisting of the main folders:

 .. code-block:: text